 What you can do

-- Your symptoms, including when they occur, what seems to make them better or worse, and how much they affect your day-to-day activities, such as work, school or relationships
+- Any symptoms you've been experiencing, including when they occur, what seems to make them better or worse, and how much they affect your day-to-day activities, such as work, school or relationships

-- What's causing you stress, including major life changes or stressful events you've dealt with recently and any traumatic experiences you've had in the past
+- Key personal information, including major life changes or stressful events you've dealt with recently and any traumatic experiences you've had in the past

 - What's the most likely cause of my symptoms?

-- Are there other possible situations, psychological issues or physical health problems that could be causing or worsening my anxiety?
+- Are there other possible issues or physical health problems that could be causing or worsening my anxiety?